R0gueSec/ToolsDownloaders/README.md

 # ToolsDownloaders

-Both of these bash scripts download pentesting tools and organize them into directories:
+All of these bash scripts download pentesting tools and organize them into directories:

 kali-adtools.sh downloads Active Directory pentesting tools.
 Total file size: 212.5 MiB